Quantum Simulation via Stochastic Combination of Unitaries: Results

-Compared to a direct LCU approach, SCU results in much simpler circuits, with reasonable sampling overhead for small damping strengths.
-Notably, amplitude damping also has tailor-made circuits which outperform direct LCU.
+Compared to a direct LCU approach, SCU results in much simpler circuits, with reasonable sampling overhead for small damping parameters.
+Furthermore, the single-qubit amplitude damping channel has known one-qubit dilations that outperform direct LCU.
 For example, the approach in \cite{rost_simulation_2020} compiles to four CNOT gates for each instance of damping, compared to $\frac{2p}{1+p}$ CNOT gates on average with SCU.
 Concretely, in the eight-qubit GHZ simulation, the base MQC circuit with no damping requires 14 CNOTs.
 To include damping at $p=15\%$, the implementation in \cite{rost_simulation_2020} would require $56$ additional CNOTs compared to only $3.7$ on average with SCU, a massive improvement that enables an otherwise prohibitive simulation.
-We provide further resource analysis in the Supplemental Materials.
+We provide further resource analysis in \ref{appendix-damping-resources}.